adgoradia/Stir-Data-Analysis-Guide/README.md

 You're all set!
 You now have a dataframe named "data" with all the venue data and you can start analyzing the data through generating graphical displays and making cool new insights!

+Please refer to the Helpful Resources section below!
+It has links to all the information you will need (it is copyrighted, so I can't post it on here, but they are all very easy to follow)!

 # Helpful Resources
+[Exploratory Data Analysis with R](https://www.udacity.com/course/data-analysis-with-r--ud651): This link is a course about data analysis in R, taught by the data scientists at Facebook!
+I'd recommend going through the entire course if you can; However, to learn most of the information that you need to know for what you'll be doing, you only need to do the first 3 sections.

+[ggplot2 Library for RStudio](https://github.com/tidyverse/ggplot2): This link is a GitHub page that describes the entire ggplot2 package for RStudio.
+It's a really amazing tool for generating visual displays that are both aesthetic and analytically useful.
+The steps for installing the package are listed, so all you need to do is follow the steps and tips and you'll be set!

+If you have any trouble with anything while following these steps, please don't hesitate to contact me on Slack!
+Hope this helps!